AcubeSAT/ecss-services/docs/index.rst

 ..
-ECSS documentation master file, created by sphinx-quickstart on Mon Jun  8 20:05:27 2020.
+Documentation master file, created by Sphinx
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+In this file you can include your User Docs and structure the Webpage Menu

 Welcome to ECSS's documentation!
 ================================

 .. toctree::
    :maxdepth: 2

- exhale/library_root
+ src/Mainpage
+ src/GettingStarted
+ .exhaleTmp/library_root

 Indices and tables
 ==================